-b.
-The school must may generate a Truancy Abatement and Burglary Suppression TABS referral requesting a municipal citation when the child has accumulated twenty-five (25) unexcused absences within the school year (a referral may be made prior to 25 unexcused absences if deemed necessary).

-c. (b) The MPS social worker at the TABS office shall review the referral and ensure that the referral is appropriate and that supporting documentation exists.

-d. (c) TABS may issue a warning letter and/or forward the referral to the Milwaukee Police Department (MPD).

-- i.
-If forwarding to the MPD, The the MPS social worker at TABS shall will ensure that the appropriate release forms are acquired by the referring school principal for the release of attendance information to the MPD. - ii.
-The principal of the school shall will sign the attendance release and send it back to the TABS office, releasing the attendance records of the student to MPD for citation issuance. - iii. iv.
-The MPD may provide further intervention and/or may issue a municipal citation per City of Milwaukee ordinance to the student, parent, or both, depending on the supporting documentation. - iv. vi.
-If issued a municipal citation, the parent and/or student will be provided an initial court date on the citation.
+- 1. Truancy Abatement and Burglary Suppression Program (TABS) Referral Process - a.
+The school must generate a Truancy Abatement and Burglary Suppression (TABS) referral when the child has accumulated twenty-five (25) unexcused absences within the school year (a referral may be made prior to 25 unexcused absences if necessary). - b.
+The MPS social worker at the TABS office will review the referral and ensure that the referral is appropriate and that supporting documentation exists. - c.
+TABS may issue a warning letter and/or forward to the Milwaukee Police Department (MPD). - i.
+If forwarding to the MPD, the MPS social worker at TABS will ensure that the appropriate release forms are acquired by the referring school principal for the release of attendance information to the MPD. - ii.
+The principal of the school will sign the attendance release and send it back to the TABS office, releasing the attendance records of the student to MPD for citation issuance. - iv.
+The MPD may provide further intervention and/or may issue a municipal citation per City of Milwaukee ordinance to the student, parent, or both, depending on the supporting documentation. - v.
+If issued a municipal citation, the parent and/or student will be provided an initial court date on the citation. - vi.
+Court advocacy and support will be available through the TABS office and/or the school social worker, if the student's truancy issues are resolved by the court date.

-- v.
-Court advocacy and support will be available through the TABS office and/or the school social worker, if the student's truancy issues are resolved by the court date. - 2.
-District Attorney Referral Process a.
-The building principal or designee shall initiate a referral for all students age 6 (by the first day of the school year) until the child reaches age 14 11 and, at the school's discretion, for a student over age 14-11 when the child has accumulated 35 unexcused absences (however, a referral may be made prior to 35 unexcused absences if necessary) to the district/court liaison by completing the district attorney referral form with all supporting documentation of the school's attempts to resolve the truancy.
+2. District Attorney Referral Process

+- a.
+The building principal or designee shall initiate a referral for all students age 6 (by the first day of the school year) until the child reaches age 14 and, at the school's discretion, for a student over age 14 when the child has accumulated 35 unexcused absences (however, a referral may be made prior to 35 unexcused absences if necessary) to the district/court liaison by completing the district attorney referral form with all supporting documentation of the school's attempts to resolve the truancy. - b.
+The district attorney referral form shall be submitted to the district/court liaison. - c.
-- i.
-Exceptions to this procedure only apply in rare circumstances where the parent/guardian are actively involved, and school-based attendance interventions are being documented, implemented, and monitored for progress. - ii.
-If the child returns to a documented improved pattern of attendance, the building principal or designee may suspend the referral to the district attorney.
-The referral should be reinstated in those situations in which truancies are continuing to be recorded in spite of a parent/ school meeting and multiple interventions have taken place. - b.
-The district attorney referral form shall be submitted to the district/court liaison.

-c.
 The district/court liaison shall schedule an initial hearing with the district attorney's office.
-At the hearing, the parent(s)/guardian(s) and the truant student shall meet with the district attorney and the district/court liaison.

-d.
-The district attorney shall determine whether to continue meeting with the parents/guardians and the student, to drop the case, or to issue a criminal complaint against the parent(s)/guardian(s).

-e.
-The district/court liaison shall enter into the district student database a hearing disposition following each meeting with the district attorney.

-f.
-Legal referrals to the district attorney can take up to two semesters to resolve, either in the issuance of a criminal complaint or in the discontinuation of legal action after the student has returned to regular attendance.
+At the hearing, the parent(s)/guardian(s) and the truant student shall meet with the district attorney and the district/court liaison. - d.
+The district attorney shall determine whether to continue meeting with the parents/guardians and the student, to drop the case, or to issue a criminal complaint against the parent(s)/guardian(s). - e.
+The district/court liaison shall enter into the district student database a hearing disposition following each meeting with the district attorney. - f.
+Legal referrals to the district attorney can take up to two semesters to resolve, either in the issuance of a criminal complaint or in the discontinuation of legal action after the student has returned to regular attendance. - g.

-g.
 If a meeting is held that results in a return to a regular pattern of attendance, the building principal or designee may suspend referral to the district attorney.
 A referral is suggested in those situations in which truancies are continuing to be recorded in spite of a parent/school meeting and multiple interventions having taken place.

+History: